OhtuKisalli/project-info/Sprint-planning-memo.md

   * Mad / sad / glad
   * More of / Less of / ..
   * Photograph post-its + save to drive
+  * Assign each team member a card to follow and improve

 ## Meeting with the client